dilawar/ncbs/handbook/student_handbook.markdown

 notice.
 You must return all hostel items and pay any dues necessary before reclaiming your deposit.

-**Where to go for help:**
+## Where to go for help

-Mr. Shaju Varghese: shaju@ncbs.res.in
+Mr. Shaju Varghese shaju@ncbs.res.in

 # Medical and Counselling Services

+## Medical Emergencies
-**Medical Emergencies:** In case of an emergency during office hours (9am – 5:30pm, Monday – Friday; 11am – 3pm, Saturday) call the medical
+ In case of an emergency during office hours
+(9am – 530pm, Monday – Friday; 11am – 3pm, Saturday) call the medical
 centre (x6446, x6449, x6450).
 If an emergency occurs after office hours, call the front desk (x6001/2 or 23666001/2 off campus).
-The housing campus (Mandara) has a medical centre in Kepala Block (10am – 2pm, Monday- Friday; tel: 67627295).
+The housing campus (Mandara) has a medical centre in Kepala Block (10am – 2pm, Monday- Friday; tel 67627295).
 Inform them of your problem and where you are located.
 The reception will put you in touch with the doctor on duty and dispatch the on-site ambulance when required.
 In case of an emergency arising while you are outside the campus, please visit